 IEP For ADHD: What You Need To Know

-The individualized education plan or program (IEP) is a tool that can help ensure that individuals with ADHD have the support they need to succeed.
+An individualized education plan or program (IEP) is a tool that can help ensure that individuals with ADHD receive the support they need to succeed in an academic environment.

-Attention-deficit/hyperactivity disorder (ADHD) (formerly called attention deficit disorder) is a neurological disorder that typically shows up in childhood and often persists through adolescence and adulthood.
-ADHD is identified by hyperactivity, difficulty focusing or staying on task, trouble staying still for extended periods, and impulsivity.
+Attention-deficit/hyperactivity disorder (ADHD), which now also encompasses what was formerly called attention deficit disorder, is a neurological disorder that typically shows up in childhood and often persists through adolescence and adulthood.
+ADHD is defined by hyperactivity, difficulty focusing or staying on task, trouble staying still for extended periods, and impulsivity.
 Symptoms can manifest differently depending on the individual, but they are frequently disruptive to a child's education.
 Consequently, ADHD often qualifies children for special resources and educational assistance as they attend school.

-Below, we’re going to cover the ins and outs of the primary method of providing accommodations to children with ADHD, the IEP, as well as other options such as 504 accommodations for ADHD.
+Below, we cover the ins and outs of the IEP—a primary method of providing accommodations to children with ADHD—as well as other options such as 504 accommodations for ADHD.

 Do you have questions about ADHD?